Thursday, December 12, 2013

 BALI - LOVINA

-EAST BALI - PADANGBAI & CANDIDASA
+EAST BALI - PADANGBAI AND CANDIDASA

 BALI- PEMUTERAN AND MANJANGAN ISLAND